-The Board held six meetings, which included two by written consent, during 2021.
+The Board held four meetings during 2022.
 Each director attended at least 75% of all meetings of the Board and attended each meeting of the committees of the Board on which he or she served.
 Directors are encouraged but not required to attend annual meetings of the Corporation's shareholders.
-All of the Directors attended the 2021 Annual Meeting of Shareholders.
 The Board of Directors has not named a lead independent director.
-A meeting of non-management directors was held in 2021.
+A meeting of non-management directors was held in 2022.
 Kenneth R. Cooper presided as ad hoc chair of the meeting.

 The Board has established an Audit Committee in accordance with Section 3(a)(58)A of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The 2021 Audit Committee consisted of Kenneth R. Cooper, John G. Cardwell, and Ruth J. Person.
+The 2022 Audit Committee consisted of Kenneth R. Cooper, John G. Cardwell, and Ruth J. Person.
 The Board determined that each of John G. Cardwell and Ruth J. Person meets the definition of "audit committee financial expert" as that term is used in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 All current members of the Audit Committee meet the criteria for independence set forth in Rule 10A-3 under the Exchange Act and in Section 303A of the New York Stock Exchange Listed Company Manual.
-The Audit Committee assists the Board with oversight of (a) the integrity of the Corporation's financial statements; (b) the Corporation's compliance with legal and regulatory requirements; and (c) the qualifications and independence of the Corporation's independent public accountants, internal auditors, and members of management and reviews the Corporation's accounting policies and internal controls.
+The Audit Committee assists the Board with oversight of (a) the integrity of the Corporation's financial statements; (b) the Corporation's compliance with legal and regulatory requirements; and (c) the qualifications and independence of the Corporation's independent public accountants and the Corporation's internal audit function.
+The Audit Committee meets periodically with the Corporation's independent public accountants, internal auditors, and members of management and reviews the Corporation's accounting policies and internal controls.
 The Audit Committee also selects the firm of independent public accountants to be retained by the Corporation to perform the audit.

-The Audit Committee held six meetings, which included one by written consent, during 2021.
-The Audit Committee Charter is available on the Corporation's website at biglariholdings.com and may also be obtained at no charge by written request to the attention of the Secretary of the Corporation at 19100 Ridgewood Parkway, Suite 1200, San Antonio, Texas 78259.
+The Audit Committee held five meetings during 2022.
+The Audit Committee Charter is available on the Corporation's website at biglariholdings.com.
+The Audit Committee Charter may also be obtained at no charge by written request to the attention of the Secretary of the Corporation at 19100 Ridgewood Parkway, Suite 1200, San Antonio, Texas 78259.